danielathome19/AP-Computer-Science/Notes/Unit_03.md

 ```

 ### Using *else if* Statements
+The *else if* statement allows us to add additional chains of conditions to our *if* statement -- if the first *if* statement is false, we'll check the next *else if* statement to see if it's true.
+If it's still false, we'll either:
+  * Check another *else if* condition,
+  * Fallback to an *else* statement (if one is provided), or,
+  * Do nothing at all (if there are no more *else if* or *else* statements.

+For example:
 ```java
 if (x > y) {
   // This code will only run if x is greater than y